 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS A. ORIENTATION AND SAFETY Understand, apply, and evaluate classroom and workplace policies and procedures used in accordance with federal, state, and local safety and environmental regulations.
 Describe the scope and purpose of the course.
 Describe classroom policies and procedures.
 Identify classroom and workplace first aid and emergency procedures.
 Describe the different occupations in the Transportation Industry Sector which have an impact on the role of the auto technician.
 Describe the California Occupational Safety and Health Administration (Cal/OSHA) workplace requirements for auto technicians.
 Explain the impact of Environmental Protection Agency (EPA) legislation on Transportation Industry Sector practices in protecting and preserving the environment.
 Explain the impact of California Air Resources Board (ARB) legislation on Transportation Industry Sector practices in protecting and preserving the environment.
 State the Bureau of Automotive Repair (BAR) standards for safety and environmental protection.
 Describe and demonstrate the use of the Material Safety Data Sheet (MSDS) as it applies to the automotive industry.
 Identify the safety items required by federal, state, and local regulations.
-Describe the role of the National Automotive Technicians Education Foundation (NATEF) in auto technician training.
 Describe and demonstrate the NATEF standards regarding proper use of protective clothing and gloves in an auto shop.
-Describe and demonstrate the NATEF standards regarding proper use of protective respiratory gear in an auto shop.
-Describe and demonstrate the NATEF standards regarding proper ventilation in an auto shop.
-Describe and demonstrate the NATEF standards regarding proper handling, storage, and disposal of chemicals and materials used in an auto shop.
-Pass the safety exam with 100% accuracy.
-Career Ready Practice: 1, 3, 7, 12 CTE Anchor: Career Planning and Management: 3.4 Health and Safety: 6.1, 6.3, 6.5, 6.6, 6.7 Ethics and Legal Responsibilities: 8.2 Demonstration and Application: 11.2 CTE Pathway: C1.1, C1.2.
+Describe and demonstrate the NATEF standards regarding proper use of protective expiratory gear in an auto shop.
+Describe and demonstrate the NATEF standards regarding proper use of protective expiratory gear in an auto shop.
+Describe and demonstrate the NATEF standards regarding proper use of protective expiratory gear in an auto shop.
+Describe and demonstrate the NATEF standards regarding proper use of protective expiratory gear in an auto shop.
+Describe and demonstrate the NATEF standards regarding proper use of protective expiratory gear in an auto shop.
+Describe and demonstrate the NATEF standards regarding proper handling, storage, and disposal of chemicals and materi Career Ready Practice: 1, 3, 7, 12 CTE Anchor: Career Planning and Management: 3.4 Health and Safety: 6.1, 6.3, 6.5, 6.6, 6.7 Ethics and Legal Responsibilities: 8.2 Demonstration and Application: 11.2 CTE Pathway: C1.1, C1.2.
 C1.3, C1.4, C5.2